Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 ## Data sources &ndash; Wizard for creating source entities and doing the mappings

-The wizard window for creating source entities and doing the mappings is displayed if you add a new data source.
+The wizard window for creating source entities and doing the mappings is displayed when you add a new data source.

 ### Step 1: Select source